rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-faq/index.md

     offloads traffic on a backbone network by redirecting traffic to edge servers.
 -   Lower network latency and packet loss - End users experience less jitter and improved stream quality.
-CDN users can therefore deliver high definition content with high Quality of Service, low costs and low network load.
+CDN users can deliver high definition content with high Quality of Service, low costs and low network load.
 -   Higher Availability - CDNs dynamically distribute assets to